Road Trip Niger

 Ned and Benedicte Clark, a married couple, go to Niger to visit Leslie Clark, Ned’s aunt, and the founder of The Nomad Foundation.
-Bringing their friend, Cooper Bates, the three of them commence a 4-week journey into the poorest, hottest and most remote place you can think of.
+Bringing their friend, Cooper Bates, the three of them commence a 4-week journey into the poorest, the hottest, and most remote place you can think of.
 This is a place completely unlike anything most Westerners get to experience in their lifetime.

 While our group did not originally go to Niger with this purpose, it becomes pertinent for Benedicte to make a difference in the lives of the Tuareg nomads and raise awareness about this forgotten country.
-Road Trip Niger is the fruits of this effort.
+Road Trip Niger is the fruit of this effort.

 Ned Clark, Benedicte Clark, Leslie Clark, Cooper Bates

 Hasso Akotey, Ned Clark, Alhassane Foungounou, Roger Kellaway, De Wolfe Music Library